Attack on the Pentagon

 “Good afternoon, Prime Minister.
 And where is our fourth speaker?”

 “Richard?
 I saw him roaming around in that room back there!
-That man is loco.”
+Between us...
+That man may be loco....”

-Secretary McNamara moved to the other side of the room, walking through an opened doorway into a small outer room, where Richard Nixon stood, searching the drawer of a nearby table.
+Secretary McNamara paced to the other side of the room, walking through a lavish opened doorway into a smaller outer hallway, where Richard Nixon stood, searching the drawer of a nearby table.

 Startled by McNamara's presence, Nixon shut the drawer hastily, looking towards McNamara.